michalbn/Sudoku-Game/README.md

 # Sudoku-Game

 For my project I have decided to develop a 9x9 Sudoku game.
 "Graphic Sudoku Game".
 My game allows Sudoku fans to solve puzzles at various difficulty levels - easy, medium and hard.
 If they struggle solving the game board; they will be able to utilize the help button.
-This will be done using the Backtracking algorithm.

 When a player registers for a game, a user is created.
 During this process the player selects a name.
 The results and times of each game board will be saved on the server under the selected name.